Approximating inverse cumulative distribution functions to produce approximate random variables: Introduction

 The second benefit of our approach is that while the approximations are specified mathematically, their implementations are left unspecified.
 This flexibility facilitates constructing approximations which can be tailored to a specific hardware or architecture.
 We will present two approximations, whose implementations can gain speed by transitioning the work load from primarily using the floating point processing units to instead exploiting the cache hierarchy.
 Further to this, our approximations are designed with vector hardware in mind, and are non branching, and thus suitable for implementation using single instruction multiple data (SIMD) instructions, (including Arm's new scalable vector extension (SVE) instruction set).
-Furthermore, for hardware with very large vectors, such as the \SI{512}{\bit} wide vectors on Intel's AVX-512 and Fujitsu's Arm-based A64FX (such as those in the new Fugaku supercomputer), we demonstrate implementations unrivalled in their computational performance on the latest hardwares.
-Previous work using low precision bit wise approximations targetted at reconfigurable field programmable gate arrays has previously motivated the related works by \citet{brugger2014mixed} and \citet{omland2015exploiting}.
+Furthermore, for hardware with very large vectors, such as the \SI{512}{\bit} wide vectors on Intel's AVX-512 and Fujitsu's Arm-based A64FX (such as those in the new Fugaku supercomputer), we demonstrate implementations unrivalled in their computational performance on the latest hardware.
+Previous work using low precision bit wise approximations targetted at reconfigurable field programmable gate arrays has previously motivated the related works by \citet{brugger2014mixed}, \citet{omland2015exploiting}, and \citet{cheung2007hardware}.

-We primarily focus our attention on the analysis and implementation of two approximations: a piecewise constant approximation using equally sized intervals, and a piecewise linear approximation using geometrically decaying intervals.
+We primarily focus our attention on the analysis and implementation of two approximations: a piecewise constant approximation using equally sized intervals, and a piecewise linear approximation on a geometric sequence of intervals.
 The former is an extension of the work by \citet[theorem~1]{giles2019random_quadrature} to higher moments, while the latter is a novel analysis, capable of both the highest speeds and fidelities.
 Although we will demonstrate how these are incorporated into a multilevel Monte Carlo framework, the subsequent analysis is performed by \citeauthor{giles2020approximate} \citep{giles2020approximate,sheridan2020nested} and omitted from this work.